gfpacheco/vscode-create-react-component/README.md

 Helper extension to generate react components **my way**.

-## Features
+## How it works

-Right-click the parent folder and select "Create React component".
+Right-click the parent folder and select "Create React component" (or "Create React Native component").

 Input the component name (e.g. "MyComponent").